CZ-NIC/fred-docs/AdminManual/Installation/SystemReqs.rst

 * RHEL 7
 * CentOS 7

-To compile sources from tarballs, you can use any Linux distribution of your choice in theory but the compilation/installation procedure was tested only on Ubuntu.
+To compile sources from tarballs, you may try to use any Linux distribution of your choice, but we tested the compilation/installation procedure only on Ubuntu.

 .. _system-reqs-aux: